InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/04-settings/index.rst

 =========================

 App developers and administrators may configure InfinniPlatform apps using **configuration file**.
-Configuration file is a text file with contains app settings in JSON_ format.
+Configuration file is a text file which contains app settings in JSON_ format.
 Developers may define app parameters in this file which will be taken into account in the app code automatically that make the app highly flexible and configurable.
 App administrators may change configuration parameters values which define the way the app is executed.

 Application Configuration File
 ------------------------------